CreativeInquiry/ofxRobotArm/example-basic-move/README.md

 ##Getting Started
+To get started with `ofxRobotArm` you first need to grab all the dependant libraries for the addon.
+Use the installAddons.sh script to clone all the external addons used in the examples.
+Also please note that these addons might depend on other external addons, so reference the README of each external addons to make sure you've got everything.

-To get started, you need to set up your robot's ethernet connection.
+The next step is to set up your robot's ethernet connection.

 Universal Robots has instructions for setting up ethernet communication in their [User Manual](http://www.universal-robots.com/download/).
 But they also provide a walk-thru [here](http://www.universal-robots.com/how-tos-and-faqs/how-to/ur-how-tos/ethernet-ip-guide-18712/).

 Once you have an IP address for your robot, all you should need to do is modify one line of code in `example-basic-move` to connect to your robot: